 - have your account in good standing –

 The fees include a $9 non-refundable administrative fee up front, but you can unlock the savings you build at the end of your plan – minus interest and fees.***

 To learn more, check out our full review of Self.

 Extra functions like a debit card but reports to the credit bureaus like a credit bureau.
 It deducts your charges daily from your linked bank account.
 Then, the card reports a monthly payment to the credit bureaus to improve your score each month.
 In effect, you never have to worry about carrying a balance and paying credit card interest or late fees.

-A annual subscription costs $149 for the credit building service.
+A annual subscription costs $149 for the credit building service (or $20 a month).
 This plan doesn’t earn purchase rewards.
-To earn 1% cash back and build credit, you pay $199 per year.
+To earn 1% cash back and build credit, you pay $199 per year (or $25 a month).

 Learn more in our Extra Debit Card review.